comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 1. textBoxFind  - For user to type address into
 2. listBoxAddressLines  - To display the list of results
 3. textBoxAddress  - multiline textbox to display the Full Address Details
-4. labelInstructions  - Label for instructions set to "Type Postcode, Postcode + Part of address or words to search"
+4. labelInstructions  - Label for dynamic instructions set to "Type Postcode, Postcode + Part of address or words to search"

 Note also we are calling `full_v3/getaddresslist` with `&options=B` which will Add `<b>` and `</b>` around the results matching text.
 You may not want this.